kheiden-com/easy-oidc-flow/README.md

 ### Google Cloud Platform
 0) Create a GCP Project
 1) Navigate to https://console.cloud.google.com/auth/clients/
-2) Create a Web Application OAuth Client ID
+2) Create a Web Application OAuth Client ID.
+Make sure to configure the redirect URI to `http://localhost:8000/callback`

 3) Download the OAuth client id .json file
 4) Copy .env to .env.template and fill out the client id and client secret from the downloaded OAuth .json file
 5) Delete the .json file from your system